SeanKudrna/Tesla-Arduino/README.md

 With this subsystem, the functionality of the hardware remains unchanged.
 The obstacle avoidance code is replaced by the networking involvements required for mobile app connection, and manual user input control for drive movement.
 In addition, the MOC has the additional output device of a camera, which streams video to the mobile application for user viewing and vehicle control.

-List of Input and Output devices per subsystem.
+# List of Input and Output devices per subsystem.

 SUBSYSTEM #1: AUTOMATED CONTROL UNIT

 Subsystem 1.
 Input devices.
 Device
-Behaviour
+-Ultrasonic Sensor

+Behavior
+-Used to measure distance for calculations in obstacle avoidance

 Input
-Ultrasonic Sensor
-Used to measure distance for calculations in obstacle avoidance Light/sound waves
+- Light/sound waves

 Subsystem 1.
 Output devices.
 Device
-Behaviour
+-Drive Motors
+-LED

+Behavior
+-Responsible for turning wheels
+-Responsible for illuminating when turning

 Output
-Drive Motors
-LED
-Responsible for turning wheels
-Responsible for illuminating when turning
-Turning movements
+-Turning movements

 SUBSYSTEM #2: MANUAL OVERRIDE CONTROL

-Subsystem 1.
+Subsystem 2.
 Input devices.
 Device
-Behaviour
+-Application

+Behavior
+-Buttons and user inputs communicated via bluetooth for decision making when it comes to decision of vehicle

 Input
-Application
-Buttons and user inputs communicated via bluetooth for decision making when it comes to decision of vehicle App
+-App

 Subsystem 1.
 Output devices.
 Device
-Behaviour
+-Drive Motors
+-LED

+Behavior
+-Responsible for turning wheels
+-Responsible for illuminating when turning

 Output
-Drive Motors
-LED
-Responsible for turning wheels
-Responsible for illuminating when turning
-Turning movements
+-Turning movements

-Communication mechanism.
+# Communication mechanism.
 The main communication method between our application and the arduino will be via Bluetooth.
 The hardware will be communicated through with the information we send over from our app designating the moves and directions the vehicle will move towards.
 As for in-between the Arduinos, they will communicate through a serial communication and this communication will mainly entail details on the mode the vehicle is currently being driven on.
 This can be the autonomous mode or the manually controlled mode.

-Similar projects (State of the art)
+# Similar projects (State of the art)
 Mcnelly, Hannah.
 “Arduino Uno Autonomous Car.”
 Arduino Project Hub, 2017, https://create.arduino.cc/projecthub/hannahmcneelyy/arduino-uno-autonomous-car-c45fd1.
 This project is a base foundation for what we are going for.
 It is a watered down version of the autonomous vehicle which makes turns in response to the state of LED lights in front of it.